SAP/cap-operator/website/content/en/docs/usage/tenant-provisioning.md

   How tenant provisioning works
 ---

-From the perspective of the CAP Operator, a valid tenant for an application is represented by the resource `CAPTenant`.
-It refers to the `CAPApplication` it belongs to and specifies details of the BTP sub-account representing the tenant.
+From the perspective of CAP Operator, a valid tenant for an application is represented by the resource `CAPTenant`.
+It refers to the `CAPApplication` it belongs to and specifies the details of the SAP BTP subaccount representing the tenant.

 ```yaml
 apiVersion: sme.sap.com/v1alpha1